Hair Thinning at The Front: Why & What to Do

 Finasteride

-Commonly sold under the brand name Propecia, which contains finasteride 1mg, is a treatment that may be the most effective means of fighting the symptoms of MPB.
+Commonly sold under the brand name Propecia, which contains finasteride 1mg, this is a treatment that may be the most effective means of fighting the symptoms of MPB.

 Remember how MPB is caused by excess DHT?
 Finasteride works by blocking DHT, reducing the levels of this hormone in your body.
 This allows hair follicles to reactivate and grow new hairs.